section-engineering-education/engineering-education/articles/supervised-learning-algorithms/index.md

 ### Regression
 Regression algorithms are another subset of machine learning algorithms used to predict continuous numeric responses.
 As seen in an earlier example, predicting house rent given different factors is an example of regression.
 Let's look at the regression algorithm and use linear regression as an example.

 3. Linear Regression: Linear regression is a simple yet effective method used in a large number of applications.
-Let us say we have an input feature vector `x`.
+Let's say we have an input feature vector `x`.
 The output feature vector `y` is the predicted entity.
 We use the sum of least squares to compute the relation between the target and input variables.
 Linear regression can be implemented using sklearn.
 Let us look at the implementation below:

     ```python
     # Import necessary modules